valoriedodge/valoriedodge.github.io/_posts/2016-09-05-dynamodb-and-other-lessons-learned-with-alexa.md

 ---
 layout: post
-title: Lessons Learned With Alexa
+title: DynamoDB and other Lessons Learned with Alexa
 ---

 I finally completed my Pregnancy Countdown Alexa Skill!
 I briefly mentioned in my last post that I was conceptualizing an app that helps keep track of how long a woman has left in her pregnancy.
 Well, I am happy to announce that that is now a reality.
 It has been an awesome learning experience, and I wanted to share some of the challenges I faced as well as things that I learned with you.